 Clinical Evidence

-Medical robots require extensive training for surgical teams.
-Verify that the manufacturer provides:
+Medical robots require extensive surgical / clinical team training.
+Verify the manufacturer provides:

 | Cost Component | Surgical Robot | Rehabilitation Robot | Pharmacy System |